Sunrise in Waiwera, New Zealand

 - Master of Arts in Teaching

-Mr. Wasnesky is in his 14th year of teaching science at Manasquan.
-He joined the Science Department following student teaching here at Manasquan in the Spring of 2005.
+Mr. Wasnesky joined the Science Department following student teaching here at Manasquan in the Spring of 2005.

 Mr. Wasnesky enjoys raising his students’ awareness about the environment and encourages good decision making regarding its future.

-Clubs advised by Mr. Wasnesky includes co-advising of the Environmental Club which in the past has traveled to Guatemala, Thailand, India and Costa Rica.
-He has participated as a Freshman Transition Project advisor and has taken students to Rutgers University to compete in the annual Shore Bowl marine science competition.
+Clubs advised by Mr. Wasnesky includes co-advising of the Fishing Club and Environmental Club which in the past has traveled to Guatemala, Thailand, India and Costa Rica.
+He participates as a Freshman Transition Project advisor and teaches in the MHS/Rutgers University Academy of Health Careers.